runmat-org/runmat/docs/wasm/WASM_UP_PLAN.md

 ## C. Variables / Fusion Panels
 1. **Variable inspector**
-   - [ ] Extend the execution response with workspace metadata (name, shape, dtype, residency, sample preview pointer).
+   - [x] Extend the execution response with workspace metadata (name, shape, dtype, residency, sample preview pointer).
 Ensure GPU tensors can be previewed via lazy gather APIs (`materializeVariable(handle, slices)`).
+     - _Status_: `ExecuteResult.workspace` now includes `version`, `residency`, `sizeBytes`, and per-entry `previewToken`s; `RunMatSession::materialize_variable` downloads CPU/GPU tensors on demand, wasm exports `materializeVariable(selector, { limit })`, and the TS bindings/tests/README cover the new API.
-   - [ ] Add hover/peek helpers wired to the in-flight LSP service so Monaco can show shapes/dtypes inline.
+   - [x] Add hover/peek helpers wired to the in-flight LSP service so Monaco can show shapes/dtypes inline.
+     - _Status_: `createWorkspaceHoverProvider({ monaco, session })` (bindings/ts) registers a Monaco hover provider that streams the latest workspace snapshot and lazily calls `session.materializeVariable(...)` when previews are truncated, so editor hovers show class/shape/residency data without bespoke plumbing.
 2. **Fusion plan / shader view**
-   - [ ] Surface the fusion DAG + selected GPU shaders via a structured JSON emitted after each execution.
+   - [x] Surface the fusion DAG + selected GPU shaders via a structured JSON emitted after each execution.
 Include timestamps and compiled shader IDs so the UI can sync the lower-pane diagrams.
-   - [ ] Guarantee the emission is optional (flag) to keep smaller hosts lightweight.
+   - [x] Guarantee the emission is optional (flag) to keep smaller hosts lightweight.
+     - _Status_: `initRunMat({ emitFusionPlan })` seeds `RunMatSession::set_emit_fusion_plan`, wasm exposes `setFusionPlanEnabled(bool)`, and the TS wrapper/README document the toggle so hosts can opt-in only when the fusion pane is visible.
+The payload shape is unchanged (`nodes/edges/shaders/decisions`) but now covered in the README/plan.

 ## D. Filesystem & Remote Providers
 1. **Provider selection**